 Wondering what you’re getting into?
 Imagine a shredded, juicy, slow-cooked pork roast, with cabbage steamed in pork juices.
 If that wasn’t enough, picture peanutty noodles, with little hints of ginger and sweet pineapple… There is a reason we love eating it!

 Hold up, isn’t this a stretching app?
 Where are the stretching exercises?
 How does a recipe fit in here?

-Exercise is just one element to being well.
+Exercise is just one element of being well.
 Sleeping enough, eating healthily, and taking care of your mental health are important.
-These dishes are full of protein, vegetables, and fruit, and it is easy to make gluten free.
+These dishes are full of protein, vegetables, and fruit, and it is easy to make gluten-free.
 We hope you enjoy it as much as we do!

 Hawaiian Pork and Cabbage

 - 1 red bell pepper, chopped into ¼-inch pieces